What is Loan/Lease Payoff Insurance?

 - Your vehicle must have full coverage

-- Insurance company must deem your vehicle a total loss
+- The insurance company must deem your vehicle a total loss

 Twenty-five percent of $21,000 is $5250, so the breakdown is as follows.